3xBJ/hydeout-jekyll-starter/_drafts/fun-with-il-chapter-0-class-declaration.md

 #### Type layout attributes

+The documentation tell us

-The type layout specifies how the fields of an instance of a type are arranged.
+> The type layout specifies how the fields of an instance of a type are arranged.

+But what thats means?
+And why one should care about that?

-* auto: The layout shall be done by the CLI, with no user-supplied constraints.
+* **auto**: The layout shall be done by the CLI, with no user-supplied constraints.
-* explicit: The layout of the fields is explicitly provided (§II.10.7).
+* **explicit**: The layout of the fields is explicitly provided (this layout is = c/c++ layout).
 However, a generic type shall not have explicit layout.
-* sequential: The CLI shall lay out the fields in sequential order, based on the order of the fields in the logical metadata table (§II.22.15).
+* **sequential**: The CLI shall lay out the fields in sequential order, based on the order of the fields in the logical metadata table.

+We can also set this property in c# class declaration

+    [StructLayout(LayoutKind.Explicit, Size=16, CharSet=CharSet.Ansi)]
+    public class Converter{   }

 #### Interoperation attributes

 When dealing with .dll from another language, a call by another thread - or any interoperation in the unmenaged realm - we need to serialize our data structure to send as a message to whoever is calling.
 This serialization process is called **marshalling**.

 These attributes specify the default behavior to be used when calling a method  on the class, that has an argument or return type of System.String and does not itself specify marshalling behavior.

 * **ansi** specifies that marshalling shall be to and from ANSI strings.
 * **autochar** specifies marshalling behavior (either ANSI or Unicode), depending on the platform on which the CLI is running.
 * **unicode** specifies that marshalling shall be to and from Unicode strings.

 #### Special handling attributes